ECTS

 Faculty of Science

-This course covers the theoretical concepts of plant biology, using the spermatophyte group as a model.
-It aims to define the notions and specific vocabulary of morphology, anatomy, reproduction and biological cycles.
+The EU addresses theoretical concepts in plant biology, using the group of Spermatophytes as a model.
+It aims to define the concepts and specific vocabulary of morphology, anatomy, reproduction, and biological cycles.

-Diversity and evolution of past and present metazoans N1
+Diversity and evolution of present and past metazoans N1

 ECTS